The Role of Resveratrol in Anti-Aging: Evidence, Use, and Safety

 The other type of resveratrol is known as cis-resveratrol.
 Cis-resveratrol is thought to be less bioactive and therefore not quite as effective for anti-aging effects.

-Then there are potential side effects.
 Whether you choose resveratrol anti aging supplements or a resveratrol anti aging serum, you should be aware of the potential side effects which can include:

 - Nausea